-Where as employers do we lie with COVID-19?
+As employers do we live with COVID-19?
 After the publication of the government’s plan for ‘Living with COVID’ in February 2022, the government laid out a roadmap to the removal of all COVID-19 restrictions.

 Anyone who tests positive for COVID-19 is advised to stay at home and avoid contact with other people for a minimum of 5 full days, and only leave isolation after two consecutive days of negative results.
 If this is not achieved then they should continue to do isolate/stay at home until they have received negative test results on two consecutive days taken from day 5 onwards, up to the full 10- day period.
 This guidance is expected to be in place until at least 1 April.

 The availability of free COVID-19 testing is anticipated to remain in place until 1 April 2022.
 If an employer would like to continue with testing for their staff then they would need to cover the cost of implementing this requirement under a company policy, subject to the employee’s consent to take the tests and update the company of their results.